Can SpaceX land a rocket with 1/2 cm accuracy?

 Main Points:

-• Falcon 9 is likely harder to land.
+• Falcon 9 is harder to land.

 • Catching the booster is an absolutely tremendous achievement that the team should be incredibly proud of!